-Root treatments are now a pain free procedure and are considered as routine at East Leigh Dental Care – we will do everything we can rather than extract a tooth.
+Root treatments are relatively pain free and we will do everything we can to save rather than extract a tooth

-- The tooth is anaesthetised and fitted with a thin rubber sheet (known as a dam) in order to isolate it.
+The tooth is anaesthetised and fitted with a thin rubber sheet (known as a dam) in order to isolate it.
 This acts as a barrier to avoid contamination of the roots by the saliva.
-A rubber dam also aids patient comfort and people often fall asleep during treatment.
+A rubber dam also aids patient comfort.

-- In order to strengthen the tooth further, root treated teeth are often crowned.
-We would discuss this with you at your appointment if it were necessary.
+In order to strengthen the tooth further, root treated teeth are often crowned.
+We would discuss this with you at your appointment if it is necessary.